Where To Eat at Bryce Resort?

-You may have noticed that the Copper Kettle is closed on Monday & Tuesday and that on weekdays, it does not open until 4.
+You may have noticed that the Copper Kettle is closed on Monday & Tuesday and opens at 4pm on Wednesday-Friday.
 This leaves many visitors wondering “where do I eat at Bryce”?
 As Basye is a small town with only a few immediate options, we want to make sure that our guests are not surprised!
 Since all our units have full kitchens, one option is to plan ahead and bring supplies for your meals.
 But if that’s not your style, keep reading!

 • The Shenandoah Center also offers many breakfast and lunch options.
 We recommend the breakfast burritos!
-It is typically open when the lift is turning.
+It is typically open when the lift is turning during ski & mountain bike seasons.

-• The Community Store offers coffee, bagels, pizza, made to order sandwiches and subs and more.
-(We also recommend their local bacon but that’s a separate blog post all to itself.
-Yum!).
+• The Community Store offers coffee, bagels, pizza, made to order deli sandwiches and subs and more.
 Located just outside the Bryce Resort at 1502 Orkney Grade, its new owner, Harvey, has done a great job renovating to meet the needs of visitors to the resort and locals alike.

 • Bartolo’s in Mount Jackson offers excellent Mexican food and will even deliver (really!!!) for a $5 delivery fee.
 Dine in is also available.
 Mount Jackson is only 11 miles away.
 Closed Monday.